-Hundreds of parents, family and friends gathered Tuesday night in the Northwest Georgia Trade Center in Dalton for the graduation, which ended with more than 150 students receiving dilomas.
+Hundreds of parents, family and friends gathered Tuesday in the Northwest Georgia Trade Center in Dalton for Gordon Central High School graduation that ended with 188 students graduating.

-Valedictorian Katherine Wilson and Salutatorian Zachary Walkover delivered a dialogue speech together:
+Valedictorian Katherine Wilson and Salutatorian Zachary Walkover delivered a dialogue speech together, they said:

 “It was the best of times,” Wilson said.